Hamo (dean of York): Disputes with Geoffrey

 In September 1189 Hamo claimed that he had been appointed to the treasurership in 1181, but did not actually hold the office until 1199.
 In 1192 the Archbishop of York, Geoffrey, tried to replace Burchard du Puiset, the treasurer of York, with Hamo, as part of Geoffrey's disputes with Burchard and other members of the cathedral chapter.
 The dispute over the treasurership was resolved by the gift of a church to Hamo by Burchard and Hamo's relinquishing of any claim to the office.

 Hamo probably was part of a deputation to Germany by members of the cathedral chapter when Geoffrey tried to interfere in the election of a dean, against the choice of the chapter.
 The king, Richard, was being held prisoner there and in order to secure the royal approval for the chapter's choice, the canons had to send a deputation to the king.
 They were successful and secured their choice over Geoffrey's.
 The historian Everett Crosby notes that Hamo was not a witness to any of Geoffrey's surviving charters from the 1190s, although Hamo's own charters are extant.
 Crosby feels that this is a sign of conflict between Geoffrey and the cathedral chapter at York during this period.

 By 1199 Hamo was treasurer of York, an office he held along with the Archdeaconry of East Riding, as the two had been combined for over 100 years.
 Hamo was the final treasurer to hold the East Riding alongside the treasurership, being last-named in the office in 1216.
 Hamo may have been Dean of York by 1217, but had certainly been appointed by 1 March 18, when his presence is first documented.
-His last certain appearance as dean was on 24 August 1219, but had been succeeded in office by Roger de Insula by early April 1220.
+His last certain appearance as dean was on 24 August 1219, but he had been succeeded in office by Roger de Insula by early April 1220.

 Besides those offices in the cathedral chapter, Hamo received the office of sacrist of the chapel of St Mary and Holy Angels before 22 November 1181, when he is recorded in that office.
 In September 1186, Hamo was one of the candidates for the archbishopric of York put forward by the cathedral chapter, but King Henry II did not approve of his candidature and he did not get elected.
 In 1208, he had a monetary interest in Bishop Wilton.
 When Archbishop Geoffrey died, King John wrote to the cathedral chapter at York, forbidding them to elect Hamo to the see.
 If they did so, John told them they would be out of favour, and the chapter seems to have taken this to heart as Hamo was not selected as Geoffrey's successor.